netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-gcp.md

-# Deploying Citrix ADC CPX as an Ingress device in Google Cloud Platform
+# Deploy Citrix ADC CPX as an Ingress device in Google Cloud Platform

 This section explains how to deploy Citrix ADC CPX as an ingress device in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) and [Google Compute Engine (GCE)](https://cloud.google.com/compute/) clusters.
 The procedure to deploy the Citrix ADC CPX is the same for both Google Kubernetes Engine (GKE) and Google Compute Engine (GCE).
 However, if you configure Kubernetes on Google Compute Engine (GCE), then you need to deploy the CNI plug-in for the Kubernetes cluster.